 Individuals awaken just before dawn and get busy feeding.
 After a long morning feeding period, they rest or nap.
 Their treed sleeping sites are 26–95 ft (8–29 m) off the ground.
-The remainder of their day is spent traveling (they move through the forest quadrupedally), foraging, grooming, playing, or in other social activities, culminating in another feeding in the late afternoon.
+The remainder of their day is spent traveling (they move through the forest quadrupedally—on all fours), foraging, grooming, playing, or in other social activities, culminating in another feeding in the late afternoon.

 Phayre’s leaf monkeys spend more time feeding during the winter months than they spend feeding during the summer months, or during monsoon season.
 During the winter months, researchers have observed individuals basking in the sun to warm themselves.

 Home range for Phayre’s leaf monkeys ranges from 25 to 256 acres (10–100 ha), with little overlap between groups.
 In larger groups, particularly when food resources are limited, individuals sometimes break up into subgroups and spread out across their range to forage.

 While home range is largely determined by group size, group size itself is strongly impacted by social stress.
 Researchers have identified three negative outcomes: lower birth rates (overstressed females have greater difficulty conceiving and may not carry their infants to term); compromised immune systems (overstressed monkeys are vulnerable to disease); and the departure of some individuals who leave their group because of social stress with other members, thereby leaving themselves open to harm as they try to go it alone.